 Item 1A.
-Risk Factors.
+Risk Factors

 Our operations and financial results are subject to various risks and uncertainties, including those described in Part I, Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended October 31, 2022, which could adversely affect our business, financial condition, results of operations, cash flows, and the trading price of our common and capital stock.
-There have been no material changes in our risk factors since our Annual Report on Form 10-K for the fiscal year ended October 31, 2022.
+Other than the risk factors set forth below, there have been no material changes in our risk factors since our Annual Report on Form 10-K for the fiscal year ended October 31, 2022.